Financial support for businesses

 Financial support for individuals

-The following organisations and websites can offer further advice or services that offer financial support.
+The following organisations and websites can offer further advice or West Sussex services that offer financial support.

-- Employment - Find information if you're self-employed, unable to work, unemployed or about the furlough scheme on GOV.UK's Worker support.
+- Employment - Find information if you're self-employed, unable to work or have been made redundant on GOV.UK's Work and support section.